uva/prog-betagamma/20 Module 2/30 Levensteihn/20 Lijsten.md

     >>>     for x in range(number_of_rows):
     >>>         l[y].append( 'your element here' )

-Om zoiets netjes te printen kan je het volgende doen:
+Om zoiets netjes te printen kun je het volgende doen:

     >>> for row in l:
     >>>     for xy in row: